gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/Import-AadrmTpd.md

 This cmdlet always sets the key from the imported TPD to an archived state.
 After you run this command, the key in the imported TPD becomes available to Azure Rights Management to consume content that AD RMS protected by using this key.
 Use the [Set-AadrmKeyProperties](./Set-AadrmKeyProperties.md) cmdlet to change the state of the imported TPD to Active.

-However, you might be importing a 1024-bit RSA key, which is considered an inadequate level of protection.
-Microsoft doesn’t endorse the use of lower key lengths such as 1024-bit RSA keys and the associated use of protocols that offer inadequate levels of protection, such as SHA-1.
-We recommend moving to a higher key length for your active tenant key.

 Warning: Do not run this cmdlet unless you have read and understood the requirements, restrictions, instructions, and implications of migrating from AD RMS.
 For more information, see [Migrating from AD RMS to Azure Information Protection](https://docs.microsoft.com/information-protection/plan-design/migrate-from-ad-rms-to-azure-rms).

 If you migrate templates from your AD RMS as active, you can edit these templates in the Azure portal, or by using PowerShell.
 You can publish these templates so that users can select them from applications.
 If the migrated templates are not activated, they can only be used to open documents that they previously protected.